How to Build a Sturdy Stick Span — Easy Step-by-Step Guide

 Quick answer

-To make a sturdy stick span, you need craft sticks, glue, and about 60 minutes.
-Start by creating a strong base.
-This beginner-friendly activity has 10 steps and is perfect for families and kids aged 6+.
+To make a sturdy stick span, you need craft sticks, glue, and about 60 minutes of active building time, plus drying time.
+Start by creating a strong base and reinforcing it with crossbeams and diagonal supports.
+This beginner-friendly activity has 10 core steps (expanded to more for detail) and is perfect for families and kids aged 6+.

 On this page